Published Dec 22, 2022

 • A heart-healthy diet is a vital way to prevent heart disease and consists of eating fresh foods.

 • A heart-healthy diet includes fruits, vegetables, lean protein, whole grains, and more.
-It is important to limit food high in saturated fats, trans fats, salt, and more.
+It is important to limit foods high in saturated fats, trans fats, salt, and more.

 • In addition to diet, there are other lifestyle modifications one can make to further improve heart health and reduce the risk of developing heart disease.

 A healthy heart is imperative for a healthy life.
-This article will discuss the basics of keeping a healthy heart, emphasizing a heart-healthy diet.
+This article will discuss the basics of keeping heart-healthy habits, emphasizing heart-healthy eating.

 What Is Heart Disease?